berlinplan/berlinplan.github.io/readme.md

 # Berlinplan.com
 ## freedom sustainability terror

+#### Would the smartphone be smarter and Hi-Tech, higher if slavery were to persist?

+#### What was the Benefits of slavery and colonization to World Development?
+- slavery was the engine of us growth (214)
+- colonization had a huge Impact on Development in Western countries (215)

+## Would granting voting power to marginalized groups such as children & 3rd-world citizens, lead to equality? (as former slaves in the US)

+### Can human envy and voting power serve as a check on rapid development, leading to greater equality and environmental protection?

 ## Can luxury be ethical?

 > Luxury brands such as Louis Vuitton and Gucci leverage their influential social media accounts to endorse #blacklivesmatter in the fight against social injustices.(218)